ArTicZera/GDI-Trojan.Win32.Lixo/README.md

 # 🤔 Execution tip
 I forgot talking this before, but when I watched back some videos about Lixo.exe, I realized how badly is the optimization...
 So, I recommend you running it in a decreased resolution to get a really cool experience and not laggy.
 Thanks for reading it!

+# 💊 What is the difference about LixoDestructive and LixoSafe?
+As the name says, LixoDestructive is the version that includes the destruction.
+This version is recommended just for people that uses Virtual Machine or a Sandbox.
+Otherwise, LixoSafe is the version that doesn't include the destruction (TOTALLY HARMLESS).
+So it won't overwrite the MBR, create copies of itself and modify and create registry keys.
+By the way, you don't need to run it on a Virtual Machine or a Sandbox.
+Just choose your preference...

 # 🤝 Credits
 Joaozin_ & DeadBoot & Mist - Beta testers. <br/>
 Rekto - We built the AlphaBlend effect together. <br/>